geoffxiao/CS283/H2/README.txt

 Descriptions/Requirements to run/Instructions:

 Problem 1.
-Ran program to test output.
+Run program to test output.

 Assumptions: Nothing to note.